radius logo

 author

 We've all heard it countless times.
-City council members from city X vote against the development of a self storage facility because of potential hinderance to their city's traffic flow, or neighbors complaints of ugly curb appeal, or numerous other opinions of how the development might negatively effect the county.
+City council members from city X vote against the development of a self storage facility because of potential hinderance to their city's traffic flow, or neighbors complaints of ugly facade, or numerous other opinions of how the development might negatively effect the county.

 Towamencin township in eastern Pennsylvania is moving forward with plans for a new self storage facility, poised with an argument that is gererally less-covered by local news sources.